I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_reg_delete_value_key_information.md

 ## Members

+`Object`

+A pointer to the registry key object for the key whose value entry is about to be deleted.

+`ValueName`

+A pointer to a <a href="..\wudfwdm\ns-wudfwdm-_unicode_string.md">UNICODE_STRING</a> structure that contains the name of the value entry that is about to be deleted.

 `CallContext`

 Optional driver-defined context information that the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff560903">RegistryCallback</a> routine can supply.
 This member is defined for Windows Vista and later versions of the Windows operating system.

-`Object`

-A pointer to the registry key object for the key whose value entry is about to be deleted.

 `ObjectContext`